 - Family history of heart disease

-- Any medical conditions increasing cardiovascular risk such as diabetes or high cholesterol
+- Any medical conditions increasing cardiovascular risks, such as diabetes or high cholesterol

 - Smoking status